grafana/tutorials/tutorials/build-a-panel-plugin-with-d3.md

 ## Data-driven transformations using D3.js

+[D3.js] is a JavaScript library for manipulating documents based on data.
+It lets you transform arbitrary data into HTML, and is commonly used for creating visualizations.

+###
 D3.js is already bundled with Grafana, and you can access it by importing the `d3` package.

 **SimplePanel.tsx**